A vital part of working well as a team is having a defined workflow. Simply put, a “workflow” is the steps in which work gets done.

 When it comes to meetings, it’s important to define what kinds of projects or topics truly warrant a meeting.
 Meetings can be very productive, but we’ve all lived through the classic meme:

 Be realistic when it comes to your team’s capacity.
 An overworked team is an inefficient one (not to mention unhappy).
 Setting unrealistic deadlines leads to disappointment and things falling through the cracks.

 So how do you avoid this?
 Figure out the actual number of hours your team is available to work each day and then use that to plan.

 Some things to consider: How many weekly meetings do you have?
 How long is your lunch break?
 What other responsibilities do certain team members have?

 Realistically, no one is billable for 40 hours a week.
 We’re human.
 We eat, we take bathroom breaks, we talk to our coworkers (or cats for you remote-workers).
-Perhaps 30 hours/week is a more realistic number for your team members.

 Once you know your team’s hourly capacity, PM software makes the planning part easy.
 You can assign projects and see how it affects your team’s workload.
 Below is an example of the workload planner we use.
 The number on each day is the number of hours a team member needs to work to complete their projects by the deadline.

 You’ll notice Harry Potter is in the “red” zone.
 He’s juggling multiple projects and is projected to have to work five 9-hour days to meet his deadlines.
 That’s a clue that maybe another team member should pick up some slack. *cough cough* Talking to you, Hermione.